JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 To quickly estimate indirect lighting, Solari uses ReSTIR GI, with a very similar setup to the previous ReSTIR DI.

-Where as ReStir DI picks the best light, ReSTIR GI randomly selects directions in a hemisphere, and then shares the random samples between pixels in order to choose the best 1-bounce _path_ for a given pixel.
+Whereas ReSTIR DI picks the best light, ReSTIR GI randomly selects directions in a hemisphere, and then shares the random samples between pixels in order to choose the best 1-bounce _path_ for a given pixel.

 #### GI Structure